data-girlCode/data-girlCode/README.md

-### Hi there 👋
+<h1 align="center">🤟 Hi, I'm Alawode Sharon </h1>

  I go by various nicknames, and one of my favorites is DATA GIRL, a quirky tech-inspired alias I came up with.
 As a passionate Data Analyst, I excel in leveraging tools like Excel, Power BI, SQL, and Python to derive insights from data.

- - 🔭 I’m currently working on WT fellowship training projects.
+ - 🔭 I’m currently working on various projects to apply my knowledge.
-- 🌱 I’m currently learning Power BI, SQL, API, python, and more
+- 🌱 I’m currently learning Data analytics, exploratory data analysis, the branches of AI which are Machine learning, and deep learning with Python.
-- 👯 I’m looking to collaborate on Open source projects and projects in general
+- 👯  I’m looking to collaborate on Machine Learning and Data Science projects
-- 🤔 I’m looking for help with python
-- 💬 Ask me about ...
+- 💬 Ask me anything about my journey in data science.
 - 📫 How to reach me: sharoncodesdata@gmail.com
-- 😄 : Exploratory data analysis (EDA), ...
+- 😄 : Pronoun: she/her
 - ⚡ Fun fact: ...
 I love adventures
 <!--
 **data-girlCode/data-girlCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.